Evilpasture/Culverin/README.md

 *   **Shadow Buffers:** All body positions, rotations, and velocities are stored in contiguous C-arrays.
 You can access this data via `memoryview` or `numpy` without the overhead of creating Python objects for every body.
 *   **Thread-Safe API:** The engine uses a priority-based locking system.
 Simulation steps, state mutations, and queries can run on different threads without causing deadlocks or memory corruption.
 *   **Generational Handles:** Bodies are referenced by 64-bit handles rather than pointers.
 This ensures that using a handle for a deleted object will not crash the program.
-*   **Double-Precision Internal:** Uses double-precision floats for world positions to prevent physics jitter in large environments, while mirroring data to float32 buffers for rendering efficiency.
+*   **Double-Precision Positions:** Uses double-precision floats (`float64`) for world positions to prevent physics jitter in massive open worlds, while using `float32` for rotations and velocities to save memory.

 ### Features